-To make it easier, here’s a table of contents to help you navigate through our article of common WordPress mistakes.
-You can use the quick links below to jump the sections you’re interested in:
+To make it easier, here’s a table of contents to help you navigate through our article on common WordPress mistakes.
+You can use the links below to jump to the sections you’re interested in:

 - Ignoring WordPress Updates